pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

    - A valid `workload.yaml` file in the project that describes the workload to delete

 2. Right-click the project node or any file node in the Solution Explorer.
 3. Click **Tanzu: Delete Workload**.
-4. If a workload.yaml exists somewhere in the project file structure, it will be used to delete the workload via `tanzu apps workload delete --file={workload_path} --yes`
+If a `workload.yaml` file exists somewhere in the project file structure, the extension uses it to delete the workload by running `tanzu apps workload delete --file={workload_path} --yes`.

 ## <a id="use-live-update"></a> Use Live Update